Matthew Kulke, MD Dana-Farber Cancer Institute

 Matthew Kulke, M.D., will utilize the Neuroendocrine Tumor Bioconsortium to identify and then confirm predictors of survival in patients with neuroendocrine tumors.
 Dr. Kulke will evaluate genetic variation and protein expression in key molecular pathways including the angiogenesis and mTOR signaling pathways.
 This project will not only inform clinical management of patients but also has the potential to personalize medicine, by identifying markers to select patients for specific targeted therapies and identify new treatment targets.

-Our proposed studies leverage the resources of a large database of neuroendocrine tumor patients and specimens, developed by our PI.
-Our aims are informed by recent preclinical and clinical data suggesting key roles for angiogenesis and mTOR signaling, as well as by a previous analysis of genomic aberrations in neuroendocrine tumors.
-We propose a two-stage candidate SNP (single nucleotide polymorphism) approach to identify and then confirm genetic predictors of survival in key molecular signaling pathways.
-The results of our studies will inform our understanding of neuroendocrine tumor prognosis, and biology.
-Our studies will also potentially identify new therapeutic targets for these diseases.
+Researchers will evaluate recent preclinical and clinical data suggesting key roles for angiogenesis and mTOR signaling, as well as by a previous analysis of genomic aberrations in neuroendocrine tumors.
+The results will inform our understanding of neuroendocrine tumor prognosis, and biology.
+The study may also potentially identify new therapeutic targets for NETs.

 Dr. Kulke characterized the mTOR signaling pathway in neuroendocrine tumors, identifying key downstream proteins that are activated and lead to adverse outcomes; these proteins may represent new therapeutic targets.
 He is currently exploring additional genetic and molecular predictors of both treatment outcome and of neuroendocrine tumor risk that should shed light on new pathways involved in neuroendocrine tumorigenesis, and lead to new therapeutic approaches.